syler11/ms1-gym/README.md

 5. Under "Source", click the dropdown called "None" and select "Master Branch".
 The page will automatically refresh.
 6. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

+**Browser preview**
+Browser preview was used between commits using the following steps...

+1. Open terminal in GitPod
+2. With Ctrl+C the cursor was prompt
+3. python3 -m http.server command line was used to open up a private port
+4. Once the port was activated the page was opened by clicking on the Open Browser tab

 ### **Bugs:**
 The menu toggler was one area where I spent lot of time to try to find a solution.